miojamo/wp-paytoolbox/README.md

 # Wordpress Paytoolbox plugin

-Wordpress plugin to list categories and products from Paytoolbox to your Wordpress site.
+Wordpress plugin to list categories and products from Paytoolbox ecommerce to your Wordpress site.

 ## Requirements